pepopowitz/pepopowitz/README.md

 I'm a Developer Experience Engineer at [Camunda](https://github.com/camunda).
 I mostly work on [our documentation infrastructure](https://github.com/camunda/camunda-platform-docs).

-I stream with my friend [@jonallured](https://github.com/jonallured) at [youtube.com/@2RadDads](https://youtube.com/@2RadDads).
+I stream with my friend [@jonallured](https://github.com/jonallured) and others at [youtube.com/@FriendsWithCode](https://youtube.com/@FriendsWithCode).
 We built [this Chrome new tab page](https://github.com/pepopowitz/doing-a-good-job) that allows me to read inspiring messages every time I open a browser.

 I made a podcast called [A Developer Experience Podcast](https://anchor.fm/a-developer-experience) -- it's less about the field of Developer Experience, and more about the experience of being a developer.